 The Burrator Discovery Centre is now open explaining the history of the Burrator catchment and reservoir.

-Discovery Centre Opening Times:
+Discovery Centre Opening Times for May:

 The circular walk which follows the lanes around the water is ideal for families as it is easy going and flat.
 It will take between 1.5 - 2 hours to complete and is approximately 3.5 miles.
 Parking is possible at various locations including the Quarry car park, Norsworthy Bridge and the Arboretum car park.